 In 2012, Shaun McKenna adapted Dance’s screenplay for the stage, prompting a casting director’s nightmare; how to find a talented, trained violinist, who can also act?

 Northenden Players have really hit the jackpot here; casting a young Russian virtuoso violinist, currently studying at the Royal Northern College of Music.
-Although Savva Sverev makes his acting debut as shipwrecked Andrea, it never shows.
-The play’s director, Eleanor Ford, deserves a great deal of credit for being able to fully harness Sverev’s acting potential, and his performance is equally as convincing as the experienced actors he shares the stage with.
+Although Savva Zverev makes his acting debut as shipwrecked Andrea, it never shows.
+The play’s director, Eleanor Ford, deserves a great deal of credit for being able to fully harness Zverev’s acting potential, and his performance is equally as convincing as the experienced actors he shares the stage with.

-Considering that the plot of Ladies in Lavender hangs on Andrea being a skilled enough violinist to train under the fictional composer, Boris Danilov, it should come as no surprise to discover that Sverev is a phenomenal violinist.
+Considering that the plot of Ladies in Lavender hangs on Andrea being a skilled enough violinist to train under the fictional composer, Boris Danilov, it should come as no surprise to discover that Zverev is a phenomenal violinist.
 His beautiful pieces of music are exquisitely played on the violin, and are deeply enthralling.

 His music is the highlight of Ladies in Lavender, and witnessing such talent on the stage of an amateur theatre is a completely unexpected, utterly delightful treat.